Sea, Marshes, Seals, Oysters and much more in the Danish Wadden Sea

-On the borderland with Germany lies the Wadden Sea National Park, a UNESCO World Heritage site.
+In South Jutland you will find the Danish part of the Wadden Sea at National Park Vadehavet, a UNESCO World Heritage site.
 Check out the famous Black Sun, enjoy watching harbour seals enjoying the autumn sun, or pick oysters from the beach for your dinner.

 Sønderjylland stretches from the towns of Esbjerg, on the North Atlantic Coast, Kolding in the East, close to Lillebælt, down to the border with Germany, next to the towns of Tønder and Padborg.

 The location has always been strategically important and the areas have changed hands countless times.

 The latest being in 1920 after World War I, when the people were asked to vote to be part of either Denmark or Germany.

 The election meant that the island of Sylt, next to Rømø, became German, and interestingly, it has maintained and expanded its reputation as a jet-set hub attracting mainly wealthy Germans all year round.

 Neighbouring Rømø is a more down to earth destination with affordable summerhouses and camping sites.
 In contrast, Sylt has five-star hotels, spas and Michelin starred restaurants.

 The Danish Wadden Sea, Vadehavet, was given the status of National Park in 2010 and is the largest in Denmark.
 However, the whole marshland landscape stretches from the Danish coast through Germany to Den Helder in The Netherlands.

 Twice a year, nearly 12 million migratory birds pass through Denmark’s Wadden Sea, where also the largest population of harbour seals in Denmark live.
 Here they enjoy the sea banks regularly exposed by the effects of the tidal waters.The famous Black Sun